LinuxCNC/linuxcnc/lib/python/qtvcp/designer/README.txt

 (x86_64-linux-gnu might be called something slightly different on different systems)

+The libpyqt5_py2.so must be the first python library to be found inthe folder.
+Some systems have the python3 library - libpyqt5.so - file in the folder.
+You must rename one of the files so it is found first.
+Renaming the python3 version to libpyqt5_py3.so should do this.

-You will require super user privileges to copy the file to the folder.
+You will require super user privileges to copy/rename the file to the folder.

 This file might be included in linuxcnc at this location: